Seals in the Sinosphere: Jitsuin

 A jitsuin (実印) is an officially registered seal.
 A registered seal is needed to conduct business and other important or legally binding events.
 A jitsuin is used when purchasing a vehicle, marrying, or purchasing land, for example.

 The size, shape, material, decoration, and lettering style of jitsuin are closely regulated by law.
 For example, in Hiroshima, a jitsuin is expected to be roughly 1/2 to 1 in, usually square or (rarely) rectangular but never round, irregular, or oval.
 It must contain the individual's full family and given name, without abbreviation.
 The lettering must be red with a white background (shubun), with roughly equal width lines used throughout the name.
 The font must be one of several based on ancient historical lettering styles found in metal, woodcarving, and so on.
 Ancient forms of ideographs are commonplace.
 A red perimeter must entirely surround the name, and there should be no other decoration on the underside (working surface) of the seal.
 The top and sides (handle) of the seal may be decorated in any fashion from completely undecorated to historical animal motifs, dates, names, and inscriptions.

-Throughout Japan, rules governing jitsuin design are very stringent and each design is unique, so the vast majority of people entrust the creation of their jitsuin to a professional, paying upward of US$20 and more often closer to US$100, and using it for decades.
-People desirous of opening a new chapter in their lives—say, following a divorce, death of a spouse, a long streak of bad luck, or a change in career—will often have a new jitsuin made.
+Throughout Japan, rules governing jitsuin design are very stringent and each design is unique, so many people hire a professional.
+Costs can range from $20-100 USD, and the seals can be used for decades.
+A new jitsuin is sometimes made after significant life changes, such as a divorce, death in the family, or a change in career.